OlivierSamin1/AI4Devs-Final-Project/prompts.md

 ## 2024/05/30: 11:15 - Container Health Checks Manual Testing Request

 Now I want you to provide me with manual tests to verify that each feature you have added works properly

+---
+## 2024/05/30: 11:25 - Container Health Checks Testing Script Request

+The test 1.1 is working
+The test 1.2 is not working, you have to detail all its step for me in more details.
+The test 2.1 did not return any output

+Can you provide me a script that will perform all these tests one by one with very explicit output to know exactly if everything is ok and also catch errors?